01 of 11

 Use raw shrimp with the shells on.
 It is not important to have the heads.
 Shrimp without the shells are usually curled and you want straight shrimp for this.
 Cooking the shrimp with the shells on also helps to give them a pretty pink color.

-The right size for nigiri sushi for head-on shrimp is 20-30 per kilogram (10-15 per lb).
+The right size for nigiri sushi for head-on shrimp is 20 to 30 per kilogram (10 to 15 per lb).
 They are usually sold frozen; defrost them in the refrigerator in 24 hours.
-Really any large shrimp will do the trick, but Black Tiger Shrimp works the best
+Any large shrimp will do the trick, but Black Tiger Shrimp works the best

 04 of 11